-Mountain Empire Community College endeavors to find an equitable resolution to all student complaints at the lowest administrative level.
+Mountain Empire Community College (MECC) endeavors to find an equitable resolution to all student complaints at the lowest administrative level.
 MECC students have the right to file formal complaints regarding MECC personnel or actions.
 Student complaints are defined as those which are nontrivial in nature, either academic or non-academic, made formally by submitting a completed and signed Student Complaint Form to a college employee within ten (10) calendar days of occurrence.
-The Formal Complaint Form is located at www.mecc.edu/forms.
-This policy does not apply to (a) student grade appeals, (b) all human resource policies, (c) all appeal and grievance policies and procedures explicitly described in the VCCS Policy Manual, (d) any formal appeal or grievance covered by another MECC policy (e.g., code of conduct, admissions, financial aid, satisfactory academic progress, etc.).
+The Student Complaint Form is located at on the College Website under "Student Support" This policy does not apply to (a) student grade appeals, (b) all human resource policies, (c) all appeal and grievance policies and procedures explicitly described in the VCCS Policy Manual, (d) any formal appeal or grievance covered by another MECC policy (e.g., code of conduct, admissions, financial aid, satisfactory academic progress, etc.).
+A student can submit the Student Complaint form to any employee who will forward the form to the Dean of Student Services for appropriate dissemination.